 Latinos & blond

-Contrary to most South American countries, native ethnic heritage is not as strong here; more than 90% of Chile's population are fair-skinned mestizos who look more like southern Europeans.
+In contrast to most countries in South America, the indigenous element is less dominant in the Chilean population.
+Scientific studies assume a proportion of 32 to 44 percent of American (Indian) origin and put the European influence at 52 to 68 percent.
+The majority of Chileans are light-skinned mestizos of Southern European appearance.
 In addition to the Spanish who quickly blended with the native population, many other groups of immigrants, e.g., Italians, Germans, the French, Serbo-Croats, have left their marks in Chile in terms of hair color, facial features, and family names.

 The descendants of the native population who still identify with their ethnic group number about 1.6 mio. today.
 The largest group among these by far, the Mapuche (1.4 mio.), are concentrated in the area around Temuco, and in the Central Region they are mostly found on the periphery of the big cities.
 Many try their luck here in the urban centers after they have been torn from their original surroundings.